 Steak is not Browning

-When I say browning I mean the nice crispy crust, not a mere change of color.
-You can get that with steamed steak.
-If you are not getting that same crust, its probably due to two issue.
-Your pan is not hot enough and your steak is not dry.
+When I say browning I mean getting a maillard reaction.
+Visually, its a dark carmel color.
+A color that you cant get if your steak is steaming.
+If your steak is steaming, its probably due to two issue.
+Your pan is not hot enough and/or your steak is not dry.

 1) First is to obviously dry it off with a paper towel.

-2) Two is to brine it in salt in the fridge for a day or two, this will dry the skin out.
+2) Two is to dry brine it in salt.
+Sprinkle salt on the steak and let it sit in the fridge uncovered this will dry the skin out.

-3) Steak the steak in a oven or dehydrator at a temperature of 100 degree and lower.
+3) Put the steak in a oven or dehydrator at a temperature of 100 degree and lower.
 This will dry the steak out without over cooking it.

 Once your steak is nice a dry, there will be no water to prevent the steak from reaching 300 degree.